kokkos/kokkos-core-wiki/ProgrammingGuide/View.md

 #### 6.2.3.2 What's the problem with a View of Views?

-Section \ref{SS:View:CreateUse:ValidValueType} above explains how the outer View's constructor works.
+A View of Views would have an "outer View," with zero or more "inner Views."
+Section 6.2.2 above explains how the outer View's constructor would work.
 The outer View's constructor does not just allocate memory; it also initializes the allocation by iterating over it using a `Kokkos::parallel_for`, and invoking the entry type's default constructor for each entry.
 If the View's execution space is `Cuda`, then that means the entry type's default constructor needs to be correct to call on device.
 That is a problem, because the entry type in this case is itself View.
 View's constructor wants to allocate memory, and thus does not work on device.
 Kokkos parallel regions generally forbid memory allocation.

 You could create the outer View without initializing, like this:
 ```cpp